b0wter/BatchStarter/README.md

   }
 ]
 ```
 This will open notepad two times and place the windows (next to each other) in the top left corner of the screen.
+The only field required is _command_.

 You need to supply the file to read from as a command line argument.
 ```
 > BatchStarter.exe myConfig.json
 ```
 You can supply as many files as you want.

+In case a file cannot be read or a process cannot be started error output will be written to std out.
+A failing process does not cause a premature exit, all remaining processes will be started.